-But it is now being turned into a mishmash of architectural styles .
-An ugly 17 storey high-rise glass and steel tower block overhangs the town centre.
-A uninspiring 8-storey Government building looks completely out of place in the Joondalup landscape.
-A large white metal structure with layered aluminium panel’s.
-Approved by a Development Assessment Panel.
+But is being turned into a mishmash of architectural styles .
+An ugly 17 storey high-rise glass and steel tower overhangs the town centre.
+An uninspiring 8-storey Government building looks completely out of place in the Joondalup landscape.
+An enormous white metal structure with layered aluminium panels.
+Approved by unelected bureaucrats on a Development Assessment Panel (DAP)

-The Global City has its critics.
-One commentator argues that the Global city with it’s homogenous high rise buildings could be located in any number of metropolises across the globe.
-And it would be hard to observe much difference.
+The concept of the Global City has its critics.
+One commentator argues that the Global city with it’s homogenous high rise buildings could be located in any number of metropolises across the globe – it would be hard to observe much difference.
 He calls this the non-place, where history, traditional architecture and national identity are not on offer.

 Scathing comments relate to the impacts Global Cities’ have on local communities, “The globalization of cities and their elites often comes at the expense of many of the people who live there.

 Forced to compete with immigrant workers, native-born residents of cities often feel displaced, becoming strangers in what they thought was their own place”.